Rangers in the classroom

 Field trips are about 2 hours in length.
 We understand that some classes may not be able to take in all programs offered.
 Before your visit, a Ranger will contact you by phone or email about the details of your visit.
 Please be sure to advise us on the amount of time that your class will be able to spend on site.
 Once we confirm the visit length of your field trip with you, the Ranger can then go over which programs would be best-suited for your class's scheduled time at the park.
 Typical field trips include all or some of the following programs which are led by a ranger:

 Mysteries of the Ancient Architects: Most students benefit from viewing the park's 19-minute film.
 The film gives viewers a snapshot of who these people were and explores the monumental earthworks that they constructed during the middle woodland period.
 Film is suitable for third grade and up.

-A 30 to 60 minute guided tour of the Mound City Group explains how the people of the Hopewell culture lived their lives and discusses the importance of cultural and natural resource stewardship.
+A 30 to 60 minute guided tour of the Mound City Group explains how these American Indians lived their lives and discusses the importance of cultural and natural resource stewardship.
 It also gives students a chance to stand next to multiple earthen, tangible objects which aids tremendously in learning about the culture.

 Please Note - This activity is only available for grades 3 and above, no exceptions.